-In June 2013 El Barney was added to the US Treasury’s list of Specially Designated Nationals subject to economic sanctions, along with five other MS-13 leaders.
+In June 2013, Barney was added to the US Treasury Department’s list of Specially Designated Nationals subject to economic sanctions, along with five other MS13 leaders.

 What sets Barney apart from other MS13 leaders is his level of influence.
 It is not common for MS13 members to be transporters of drugs in their own right, particularly not on a transnational level.
 Barney, however, is thought to possibly move drugs to Guatemala from his area of control near the border.

 His power is thought to stem in part from his father’s connections.
-Former Salvadoran army colonel Asmael Antonio Bercian Rivera, alias “El Tiburon,” is allegedly linked to some of El Salvador’s most powerful criminals.
-He has been linked to Mexican drug trafficking organization the Texis Cartel.
-According to police, he owns hardware stores used as a cover operation for moving cocaine, and uses gang members to do the grunt work.
+Former Salvadoran army colonel Asmel Antonio Bercián Rivera, alias “El Tiburón,” is allegedly linked to some of El Salvador’s most powerful criminals.
+He has been linked to Salvadoran drug trafficking organization the Texis Cartel.
+According to police, he owns hardware stores used as cover for moving cocaine, and uses gang members to do the grunt work.

-El Barney and his program are involved in drug transportation and distribution, possibly at a transnational level.
+Barney and his program are involved in drug transportation and distribution, possibly at a transnational level.
 Other crimes attributed to him include murder and possibly money laundering.

-Barney operates in Santa Ana, Ahuachapan and Sonsonate provinces, where he controls drug distribution, possibly moving cocaine to Guatemala.
+Barney operates in the departments of Santa Ana, Ahuachapán and Sonsonate, where he controls drug distribution, possibly moving cocaine to Guatemala.

 Allies and Enemies

 Likely allies include the Texis Cartel and the Zetas, while a major enemy of the MS13 is the Barrio 18 street gang.

 Barney was most likely only able to establish a transnational drug trafficking network thanks to his father’s connections.
 However, his father was arrested in an April 2018 police operation, and it remains unclear what effect this could have on Barney’s activities.
-Nevertheless, his apparent success could have serious implications for future operations of the MS-13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.
+Nevertheless, his apparent success could have serious implications for future operations of the MS13, as he is an example of how gang members can successfully make the leap into more sophisticated criminal operations.